-Sunday 8:15 AM and 10:45 AM (from the third Sunday in September through April.
+Sunday 8:00 AM and 10:45 AM (from the third Sunday in September through April.
 May through Labor day we worship at 10:00 AM

-Sunday 9:30 AM (from the third Sunday in May through the second Sunday in September)
+Sunday FUNDAY @ 9:10 AM (from the third Sunday in September through the last Sunday in April) Meets in Social hall

-Sunday School 9:30 AM (from the third Sunday in September through the first Sunday in May)
+Adult Bible Class @ 9:20 AM (from the third Sunday in September through last Sunday in April) Meets in Fritsch Room

 The following is intended to give you some idea of what to expect when you visit.
 While you are with us, please ask someone if you are unsure of what is going on at any time.